nodeontrain/nodeontrain.xyz/tuts/showing_all_users.md

 ### Pagination

-Our original user doesn’t suffer from loneliness any more, but now we have the opposite problem: our user has too many companions, and they all appear on the same page.
+Our original user doesn't suffer from loneliness any more, but now we have the opposite problem: our user has too many companions, and they all appear on the same page.
 Right now there are a hundred, which is already a reasonably large number, and on a real site it could be thousands.
 The solution is to paginate the users, so that (for example) only 30 show up on a page at any one time.

 {% highlight bash %}
 ~/sample_app $ npm install angular-ui-bootstrap --save